semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 These providers are explicitly listed in Semgrep App, and Semgrep App is able to generate CI configuration files for you to commit into your repository.

 :::note
-Any SCM (such as GitHub or GitLab) should work with the above CI providers, but steps and feature enablement may vary for on-premise or virtual private cloud (VPC) deployments.
+GitHub, GitLab, and BitBucket should work with the above CI providers, but steps and feature enablement may vary for **on-premise, self-hosted, or virtual private cloud (VPC) deployments**, such as GitHub Enterprise.
 :::